Frozen (2010 American film)

-Frozen is a 2010 American psychological horror survival film written and directed by Adam Green, and starring Shawn Ashmore, Kevin Zegers, and introducing Emma Bell in her film debut.
+Frozen is a 2010 American psychological horror survival film written and directed by Adam Green, and starring Shawn Ashmore, Kevin Zegers, and introducing Emma Bell.
 It tells the story of three friends stranded in a chairlift after a day of skiing, forced to make life-or-death choices in order to survive and get down.

-The film was met with mixed reviews, and was followed by Hatchet II (released seven months after Frozen), with Bell reprising her role in a scene serving as an epilogue to the events of Frozen.
+The film was met with mixed-to-positive reviews, and was followed by Hatchet II (released seven months after Frozen), with Bell reprising her role in a scene serving as an epilogue to the events of Frozen.

 Plot

 Dan Walker, his girlfriend Parker O'Neal, and his best friend Joe Lynch travel to a ski resort to enjoy a day on the slopes.
 On the evening of their final night, the three friends convince the ski lift operator to let them go on one last run down the mountain before the resort closes for the week due to incoming weather.
 The ski lift operator gets relieved from duty by a second operator.
 The first operator advises the second one that there are three people who still needed to come down, but the second operator mistakes three mingling skiers for Dan, Parker and Joe and shuts down the chairlift, leaving the three friends trapped many feet above the ground.

 Trapped on the ski lift chair, the trio awaits rescue, enduring a snowstorm as the hours pass.
 A snow groomer arrives below them, but its driver fails to notice them.
 Realizing that no one knows their whereabouts and that they won't survive being stranded on the chairlift before they are rescued, Dan jumps off the chair.
 The impact fractures both of Dan's legs, leaving him completely unable to move.
 Parker and Joe attempt to find a way down to help him, but a pack of wolves soon arrive.
 Unable to reach him, Joe and Parker can only listen helplessly as Dan is torn apart by the wolves.
 Grieving over Dan's death, Parker and Joe blame each other for their friend's tragic passing before comforting each other.
 Initially indifferent of each other, the two share their history of dating, with Parker later admitting that Dan was someone she wanted to marry.